Many feline owners get mixed reactions when they sing to their cats.

 Have you tried finding out why your cat loves or doesn’t love your singing?
 Cats possess different senses to people.

-So, the music that we find soothing to our ears may be damaging to theirs.
+So, the music that we find soothing to our ears may be irritating to theirs.

 As you sing to your cat, consider the tone, pitch, and tempo of the music that you’re singing to them.